frequ/MSS-Impulssi/README.md

 ## (Major) Changes log

+- Impulssi now uses icons from sprite image.
+Some MSS stylings included.

-Roulette as own view instead of directive. hhSteroidsCoffee is Impulssi (old Hyvinvointiteekki).
+- Roulette as own view instead of directive. hhSteroidsCoffee is Impulssi (old Hyvinvointiteekki).
 Fetch JSON-data from elsewhere.
 Rewrote using supersonic for routing and coffee script.